Coming in the spring of 2018

 Learn the best-practices and emerging standards for a new manufacturing methodology to produce thousands of photonics devices within a single photonic integrated circuit (PIC), using AIM Photonics’ state-of-the-art fabrication facility, located at the SUNY Polytechnic Institute’s Colleges of Nanoscale Science and Engineering.

-In fall of 2017, AIM Photonics Academy will release an online edX course that trains students over a two-month period in the design challenges to model and layout a PIC comprised of passive and active components.
-The course will enable students to master the Process Design Kits (PDKs) as a novel approach to fabricating PICs, one that leverages the parallel production process of Multi-Project Wafer Runs (MPWs) with the statistical analysis practices of modern manufacturing.
+In the spring of 2018, AIM Photonics Academy will release an online edX course that trains students over a two-month period in the design challenges to model and layout a PIC comprised of passive and active components.
+The course will enable students to master the Process Design Kit (PDK) as a novel approach to fabricating PICs, one that leverages the parallel production process of Multi-Project Wafer Runs (MPWs) with the statistical analysis practices of modern manufacturing.

 Both edX courses will be organized around a design-build project that allows students to submit their PICs for fabrication to an MPW run with AIM Photonics, followed by post-fabrication testing.